Steamboat Springs middle school Spanish teacher Marin Shanahan

 Speeding through all three sports was Eric Kenney, who crossed the finish line first at 1:07.51, five minutes ahead of the second-place finisher.

-The 43-year-old has been competing in triathlons for over a decade.
+The 43-year-old has been competing in triathlons for more than a decade.

 “The shorter courses are definitely more skill-oriented.
 The swim becomes a bigger factor in the time gaps,” he said.
 “The higher speeds on the bike with the cornering, I generally can put a fair amount of time just there.
 I coach full time.
 The thing I try to do with all my athletes is try to make them very complete.
 It’s not enough to be a really fast runner, so when you can put all three things together fairly well, you end up doing well.”